najibullahjafari/najibullahjafari/README.md

 ## 💬 Ask Me About

-- Anything related to HTML, CSS, Python, Javascript and problem-solving
+- Anything related to HTML, CSS, Python, JavaScript, and problem-solving
 - Playing soccer, chess, and biking
 - VS Code, PyCharm, and Git